 What if we can turn summer into an opportunity for learning, spiritual growth, acquiring skills, and building brotherhood and sisterhood?

 Well, your prayers have just been answered!
 Tarbiya Institute is pleased to announce the official launch of its “Tarbiya 360” Summer program for children and youth, grades KG to 8th!

-There is no debate!
-The way Prophet Muhammad (pbuh) lived his life is the best way.
-This Summer, at the Tarbiya 360 Summer Camp, we will dedicate each day to one aspect of the prophetic tradition (sunnah).
-Each day, your child will spend learning that sunnah, putting it into practice, and understanding it’s relevance to his/her daily life.
-By the end of camp, not only will the campers learn to live according to the Sunnah, they will be inspired to love our Prophet (pbuh) and his way of life.
+This Summer, at the Tarbiya 360 Summer Camp, we will dedicate each day to one of these Muslim heroes.
+Each day, your child will spend their time learning about that hero, their qualities, putting it into practice, and understanding it’s relevance to his/her daily life.
+By the end of camp, not only will the campers learn about our heroes, they will be inspired to take them as role models, follow their example and their way of life.